Table of Contents

 TOTP vs HOTP

-In HOTP, the moving factor is a counter that’s incremented every time a new OTP is requested.
-This counter is stored on both the token and the server.
+In HOTP, the moving factor is a counter that’s incremented every time a new OTP is requested, then stored on both the token and the server.
 The counter on the token increments by one when a new OTP is requested.
-The counter on the server increments by one when an OTP is successfully validated.
+The server increments by one when an OTP is validated.

-HOTP tends to be user friendly since it doesn’t increment until the user requests a new OTP.
+HOTP tends to be user-friendly since it doesn’t increment until the user requests a new OTP.
 This means the user has ample time to enter the OTP.
-However, this also makes HOTP more susceptible to brute force attacks.
+However, this also makes HOTP more susceptible to brute force attacks when compared to TOTP.

-TOTP is generally more secure than HOTP and tough to crack with brute force attacks.
-However, the user has to input the passcode before it refreshes, which introduces the possibility of time-drift.
+TOTP is generally more secure than HOTP.
+However, the user has to input the passcode before it refreshes, which introduces the possibility of time drift.
 To cope with this, the authenticating server must make it easy for users to input a new OTP if the previous one expires.

 TOTP 2FA vs SMS 2FA

+Another common comparison for TOTP is SMS-based OTP, since both work for 2FA/MFA.
 SMS authentication lets users log in to applications by entering a code sent to their phone via text message.
 It verifies users with a possession-based factor (their mobile phone).
-Although SMS authentication is still widely used, TOTP 2FA is considered the better option for a few reasons.
+Although SMS authentication is widely used, TOTP 2FA is considered the better option for a few reasons.

 TOTP is safer than SMS since it’s a stronger proof of possession.
-SMS authentication is vulnerable to SIM swapping and man-in-the-middle (MITM) attacks where adversaries can intercept text messages and gain fraudulent account access.
-In 2016, NIST proposed that SMS be deprecated as an out-of-band second authentication factor.
+SMS authentication is vulnerable to SIM swapping and man-in-the-middle (MITM) attacks, where adversaries can intercept text messages and gain fraudulent account access.
+In 2016, a NIST commentary on SP 800-63-3 proposed that SMS be deprecated as an out-of-band second authentication factor.

 TOTP is also usable in a wider range of scenarios than SMS 2FA.
-As covered earlier, TOTP doesn’t depend on Internet connectivity, mobile carriers, and delivery rates.
-TOTP is faster on average than SMS.
-Moreover, TOTP doesn’t require applications to collect user PII (Personally Identifiable Information, like phone numbers), making it viable for a larger pool of users including discerning ones that are reluctant to share their phone number.
+As covered earlier, TOTP doesn’t depend on Internet connectivity, mobile carriers, or delivery rates.
+TOTP is one of the fastest 2FA methods and faster on average than SMS.
+Moreover, TOTP doesn’t require applications to collect user PII (Personally Identifiable Information, like phone numbers), making it viable for a larger pool of users, including discerning ones that are reluctant to share their phone numbers.

 Benefits of using TOTP

-Safer than just using passwords: TOTPs are meant for one-time use, which makes them resistant against replay attacks where the attacker intercepts and records data (like a static password) to use later.
-Using one-time codes as a second factor also reduces risk when user passwords get stolen.
+Safer than just using passwords: TOTPs are meant for one-time use, which makes them resistant to replay attacks where the attacker intercepts and records data to use later.
+Using a TOTP as a second factor also reduces risk when user passwords get stolen.

-Primed for wide adoption: Users like TOTP mobile authenticators because no codes need to be remembered and they don’t require new hardware.
+Primed for wide adoption: Users like TOTP mobile authenticators because no codes need to be remembered, and they don’t require new hardware.
 Mobile authenticators can be used for both enterprise and consumer contexts.
-Authenticator apps that support biometric authentication add a strong second factor and protect users even if their device gets stolen.
+Apps that support biometric auth add a strong second factor and protect users even if their device gets stolen.

 Can work offline: Since the TOTP algorithm uses a shared secret key and Unix time as inputs, the server and client can independently generate and validate one-time codes without needing an Internet connection.
-This makes TOTP usable in a wide variety of scenarios, including when users are traveling internationally, are on a plane, or are generally in an area with poor network connectivity.
+This makes TOTP usable in a wide variety of scenarios, including when users are traveling globally or lack network connectivity.

 Drawbacks of using TOTP

 There is no authentication silver bullet, and that includes TOTP.
+If not used carefully, it can open up vulnerabilities or inconveniences.
 Here are some risks to keep in mind while using TOTP:

-Uses shared secrets: The seed used in TOTP generation are shared secrets, which is never an ideal security practice.
-Shared secrets make the server an attractive target for attackers.
+Shared secrets: The seeds used in TOTP generation are shared secrets, which is never an ideal security practice.
+They make the server an attractive target for attackers.
 If they steal the secrets, they can generate passcodes to fraudulently access user accounts.
-It’s important for the shared secret to be stored securely on both the client and server side.
+It’s important for the shared secret to be stored securely on both the client and server sides.

-Depends on user device: If the user’s device is stolen, lost, or broken, the TOTP authenticator will no longer function as intended.
-In these cases, the application must find other ways of authenticating the user before reissuing a TOTP authenticator.
+Device dependence: If a user’s device is stolen, lost, or broken, the TOTP authenticator will no longer function as intended.
+In these cases, the app must find other ways of authenticating the user before reissuing a TOTP authenticator.
 That said, the likelihood of lost or stolen devices is much lower than the likelihood of stolen or leaked passwords.

 TOTP authentication with Descope

-Adding TOTP authentication to your app can be complex and time-consuming, taking away dev focus from other business-critical activities.
+Despite how easy it is for users, adding TOTP authentication to your app can be complex and time-consuming, shifting dev focus from other business-critical activities.
 Descope abstracts away the implementation details of TOTP authentication with a drag-and-drop workflow editor.

-Sign up for Descope and add authenticator app functionality to your app with a few lines of code.
+Sign up for a Free Forever account with Descope and add authenticator app functionality to your app with a few lines of code.
+Have questions about TOTP?
+Book time with our experts.